-To make things just a little more confusing, Maui will not stack reservations unless it has to.
-If adequate resources exist, it can allocate reserved resources side by side in a single SMP node rather than on top of each other.
-Take the case of a 16 processor SMP node with two 8 processor standing reservations.
-Eight of the processors on this node will be allocated to the first reservation, and eight to the next.
+Things may be further complicated by the presence of partially reserved resources.
+As a rule, the scheduler will not stack reservations unless it has to.
+If adequate resources exist, it can allocate reserved resources side by side in a single SMP host rather than on top of each other.
+In the case of a 16 processor SMP host with two 8 processor standing reservations.
+Eight of the processors on this host will be allocated to the first reservation, and eight to the next.
 Any configuration is possible.
-The 16 processor nodes can also have 4 processors reserved for user 'John', 10 processors available for use by any job.
+The 16 processor hosts can also have 4 processors reserved for user John, 10 processors reserved for group Staff, with the remaining 2 processors available for use by any job.

 Stacking reservations is not usually required but some sites choose to do it to enforce elaborate policies.
 There is no problem with doing so so long as you can keep things straight.
 It really is not too difficult a concept, just takes a little getting used to.
-See the 'Reservation Overview' section for a more detailed description of reservation use and constraints.
-I am working on extending reservation ACL's to allow cleaner arbitrary ACL list support but there are some significant scheduling performance hits associated with completely general ACL support.
+See the Reservation Overview section for a more detailed description of reservation use and constraints.

-Now for another example.
-As mentioned earlier, by default Maui enforces standing reservations by creating a number of reservations where the number created is controlled by the SRDEPTH parameter.
-When Maui starts up, and again each night at midnight, Maui updates its periodic, non-floating standing reservations.
-By default, SRDEPTH is set to 2, meaning when Maui starts up, it will create two 24 hour reservations covering two days worth of time,
+As mentioned earlier, by default the scheduler enforces standing reservations by creating a number of reservations where the number created is controlled by the DEPTH attribute.
+When the scheduler starts up, and again each night at midnight, the scheduler updates its periodic, non-floating standing reservations.
+By default, DEPTH is set to 2, meaning when the scheduler starts up, it will create two 24 hour reservations covering a total of two days worth of time, (i.e. a reservation for today and one for tomorrow.)
+For daily reservations, at midnight, the reservations will roll, meaning today's reservation will expire and be removed, tomorrow's reservation will become today's and the scheduler will create a new reservation for the next day.

-(i.e. a reservation for today and one for tomorrow.)
-At midnight, today's reservation will be expired and removed, tomorrow's reservation will become today's and Maui will create a new reservation for the next day.
-Maui continues creating reservations in the future as time continues its incessant march forward.
-Everything's great, resources are always reserved as needed when today rolls around.
-Then what's this SRDEPTH parameter for?
-This parameter remedies a situation which might occur when a job is submitted and cannot run immediately because the system is completely backlogged with jobs.
-In such a case, available resources may not exist for two days out and Maui will reserve them for this job.
-When midnight arrives, Maui attempts to roll its standing reservations but here a problem arises!
-This job has now allocated the resources needed for the standing reservation two days out!
-Maui cannot reserve the resources for the standing reservation because they are already claimed by the job.
-The standing reservation reserves what it can but it is now smaller than it should be or possibly even empty.
+With this model, the scheduler continues creating new reservations in the future as time moves forward.
+Each day, the needed resources are always reserved.
+At first, all appears automatic but the standing reservation DEPTH attribute is in fact an important aspect of reservation rolling which helps address certain site specific environmental factors.
+This attribute remedies a situation which might occur when a job is submitted and cannot run immediately because the system is backlogged with jobs.
+In such a case, available resources may not exist for several days out and the scheduler must reserve these future resources for this job.
+With the default DEPTH setting of two, when midnight arrives, the scheduler attempts to roll its standing reservations but a problem arises in that the job has now allocated the resources needed for the standing reservation two days out.
+The scheduler cannot reserve the standing reservation because they are already claimed by the job.
+The standing reservation reserves what it can but because all needed resources are not available, the resulting reservation is now smaller than it should be or possibly even empty.

-If a standing reservation is smaller than it should be, Maui will attempt to add resources every iteration until it is fully populated.
-However, in the case of this job, it is not going to let go of the resources it has and the standing reservation is out of luck.
-The SRDEPTH parameter allows a site to create standing reservations deep into the future allowing them to claim the resources first and preventing this problem.
-If partial standing reservations are detected on a system, it may be an indication that the SRDEPTH parameter should be increased.
+If a standing reservation is smaller than it should be, the scheduler will attempt to add resources each iteration until it is fully populated.
+However, in the case of this job, the job is not going to release its reserved resources until it completes and the standing reservation cannot claim them until this time.
+The DEPTH attribute allows a site to specify how deep into the future a standing reservation should reserve its resources allowing it to claim the resources first and prevent this problem.
+If partial standing reservation us detected on a system, it may be an indication that the reservations DEPTH attribute should be increased.